josefzacek/rails-records-sorting/README.md

 Sort records in database by position by simply dragging and dropping handle on home page.

-It also shows Bootstrap modal on completion
+It also shows Bootstrap modal on drag and drop completion

 `ruby -v  => ruby 2.3.1p112 (2016-04-26 revision 54768) [x86_64-darwin15]`

 `rails -v  => Rails 4.2.6`

-### Gem used
+### Gems used

     gem 'jquery-ui-rails'